jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

   Before events:
     CF: add_index_entry_with_check at read-cache.c:1403:6
     CT: verify_path_internal at read-cache.c:1043:0
-    CF: verify_path_internal at read-cache.c:1046:6
-    CT: git_has_dos_drive_prefix at git-compat-util.h:432:0
-    RF: git_has_dos_drive_prefix at git-compat-util.h:433:2
-    CF: verify_path_internal at read-cache.c:1072:9
-    CT: is_ntfs_dotgit at path.c:1394:0
-    RF: is_ntfs_dotgit at path.c:1427:1
-    CF: verify_path_internal at read-cache.c:1082:8
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: verify_path_internal at read-cache.c:1056:7
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: verify_path_internal at read-cache.c:1056:7
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: verify_path_internal at read-cache.c:1056:7
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: verify_path_internal at read-cache.c:1056:7
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
     CF: verify_path_internal at read-cache.c:1056:7
     CT: git_is_dir_sep at git-compat-util.h:447:0
   Occurrences: 7